wijnandb/15-a-day/content/books/noise-a-flaw-in-human-judgment.md

 ## Key Takeaways

-1. **Noise vs. Bias:** Understand the distinction between noise (random variability) and bias (systematic deviation), and recognize that addressing both is necessary for improved decision-making.
+1. **Noise vs. Bias**: Understand the distinction between noise (random variability) and bias (systematic deviation), and recognize that addressing both is necessary for improved decision-making.

-2. **Decision Hygiene:** Implement techniques—such as checklists, structured protocols, and group decision frameworks—to reduce noise in judgment processes.
+2. **Decision Hygiene**: Implement techniques—such as checklists, structured protocols, and group decision frameworks—to reduce noise in judgment processes.

-3. **Noise Audit:** Organizations should conduct "noise audits" to measure the consistency of judgments among decision-makers and identify areas for improvement.
+3. **Noise Audit**: Organizations should conduct "noise audits" to measure the consistency of judgments among decision-makers and identify areas for improvement.

-4. **Diverse Perspectives:** Incorporate a variety of perspectives and independent judgments to counteract noise and enhance decision quality.
+4. **Diverse Perspectives**: Incorporate a variety of perspectives and independent judgments to counteract noise and enhance decision quality.

 ## Recommendation